evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Performance/_index.md

 The Lucid Air Dream Edition Performance, with dimensions of 4975 mm in length, 1939 mm in width, and 1410 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 You can choose between 4 different paint colors when ordering this model.

-You can select from multiple wheel options in different sizes on the Lucid Air Dream Edition Performance, allowing you to customize your vehicle to suit your style and driving preferences.
+The Lucid Air Dream Edition Performance offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 245/45 tires on 19" rims
 - 245/40 tires on 20" rims front and 265/40 tires on 20" rims rear
 - 245/40 tires on 21" rims front and 265/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.